HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Avinash Singh

-That’s one.
-And second, if sort of we were to look maybe for next financial year, given where the sort of your margins are probably topping already of the guided range, what sort of, you know then you know, the improvement in credit for depending upon the current trade you are seeing that will help, you know, the roas, I mean because on the margin side there is very little lever left.
+And second, if sort of we were to look maybe for next financial year, given where the sort of your margins are probably topping already of the guided range, what sort of the improvement in credit cost, depending upon the current trades you are seeing that will help the ROAs?
+I mean, because on the margin side, there is very little lever left.
+So what kind of a credit cost improvement do you expect in the next year?
+Thanks.

 Jaykumar Shah

 Thanks, Avinash.
 So two things.
-I don’t think the margin piece impacts growth directly.
-Sorry, it does impact, but it doesn’t in the sense that we believe we’re in the right zone as far as our product mix goes.
-Plus if you observe an important factor and very.
-Thank you for the question, our secured book has actually gone up 50bps from last quarter itself and almost 90bps plus in the last two quarters.
+I don’t think the margin piece impacts growth directly — sorry, it does impact, but it doesn’t in the sense that we believe we’re in the right zone as far as our product mix goes.
+Plus, if you observe an important factor, and very — thank you for the question, our secured book has actually gone up 50 bps from last quarter itself and almost 90 bps plus in the last two quarters.

-That’s one.
-Secondly, in terms of helping on the roa, you’re right, with a stable book, our cost income also we have managed it in a manner.
-Sorry, managed would be the wrong word.
-We’ve actually.
-Made sure we’ve taken efforts for it to come into the right zone of less than 40%.
-As the book grows, we should be able to pull back from a 3.7% to a slightly lower.
 Second important factor is the credit cost.
-Today it is at around 2.5% and the endeavor is to move it towards what we had in the prior quarters and shave off some of a few bips from there.
+Today, it is at around 2.5%, and the endeavor is to move it towards what we had in the prior quarters and shave off some of a few bps from there.
 We’ll see as we go along.
-The one thing I would want to leave with everybody, that we’re very committed to bringing that down.
+The one thing I would want to leave with everybody that we’re very committed to bringing that down.
 And rather than give a number in specific, the focus is really to see how much can we do over the next coming quarters which can stay in a consistent manner.
+Yeah, thank you.

 Operator